InfraSIM/docs/docs/configuration.rst

 .. _yamlComputeStoragebackendControllerDrivesSize:

+- **compute:storage_backend:-:controller:drives:-:page-file**

+    This option allows user to specify drive page data, which can provide addtional information for client OS.
+    command, e.g. ``generate_page_data.py -d /dev/sdb -o drive_name.bin``, will be called to create such a drive page bin file.
+    For more details, please refer to: <link>
+    This attribute will be translated to ``-device page_file={file}``.

 - **compute:storage_backend:-:controller:drives:-:size**

     If infrasim-compute application can't detect existing drive file, it will help user create a drive image file.
     A command, e.g. ``qemu-img create -f qcow2 sda.img 10G``, will be called to create such a drive file in `node workspace <https://github.com/InfraSIM/infrasim-compute/wiki/Compute-Node-Workspace>`_.
     This is where ``size`` take effects.

     **Not Mandatory**